 This super easy pesto recipe is a take on the traditional condiment.
-Made with cilantro and almonds, it comes together in minutes, keeps for a few weeks in the fridge and is excellent with pasta, sandwiches, and soup.
+Made with cilantro and almonds, it comes together in minutes, keeps for a few weeks in the fridge, and is excellent with pasta, sandwiches, and soup.

 What is cilantro?

+It has a pungent flavor, and I think you either love it or hate it.
 I love it in moderation and hate too much of it, think it tastes like perfume.

 For this recipe today, we processed it with other ingredients, and I think it's just perfectly balanced.
+This cilantro pesto is amazing, even for those not big fans of this herb.

 How to make cilantro pesto